jameshu-asu/Streamlit_dashboard/README.md

 <!-- PROJECT LOGO -->
 <br />
-  <h3 align="center">NGS Pipeline Development</h3>
+  <h3 align="center">Streamlit Dashboard</h3>
   <p align="center">
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The purpose of this project was create an online multi-page dashboard for data analysis and visualizaion using Streamlit.

+NOTE: Original data values were replaced with random numbers using NumPy.

 <!-- GETTING STARTED -->
 ## Getting Started